It’s that time of year again. Summer is right around the corner which means it’s time to whip your body into shape.

 - Warm Up: On the treadmill, with the incline set at a challenging angle, power walk at a speed of 3-3.5 for 7 minutes, while keeping your elbows up above your heart.
 Stop, get off the treadmill and stretch.

-- Sprint: Drop the incline to 0, increase the treadmill speed and sprint hard for 30 seconds.
-Aim for 90% of your maximum heart rate.
+- Sprint: Drop the incline to 0, i Aim for 90% of your maximum heart rate.
 To recover, bring your speed down to 3.0 and walk for one minute.
+30 seconds.

 - Squats: Get off the treadmill and squat, with your bottom out to the rear and your legs slightly apart.
 Then jump from the squatting position into the air, landing in the same squat position as before.
 Do this for one set of 15 or 20, working your quadriceps.
 If you’re already in good shape, hold dumbbells by your sides.